Managing PostgreSQL users

 - Navigate to the folder dashboard

-and select Managed Service for PostgreSQL. - Click the cluster name and open the Users tab.
+and select Managed Service for PostgreSQL. - Click the cluster name and select the Users tab.

 - Click

-and select Configure. - Configure user deletion protection.
-To do this, select the relevant value in the Deletion protection field.
+and select Configure. - Configure user deletion protection by selecting the relevant value in the Deletion protection field.

 - Click Save.